4ngel2769/ac.tech/content/projects/muzzy-discord-bot.md

 ## High quality muzzic!

-### Muzzy provides users with an easy to use interface, high quality music, and cool features such as audi filters!
+### Muzzy provides users with an easy to use interface, high quality music, and cool features such as audio filters!

 ### Command List